hfg-gmuend/openmoji/README.md

 - [OpenMoji Jekyll Plugin](https://github.com/azadeh-afzar/OpenMoji-Jekyll-Plugin): `gem install jekyll-openmoji`

-## Anatomy OpenMoji Repository

-`black/` and `color/` Contains all exported .png and .svg files.

-`data/` Contains the central openmoji.json with all meta informations for each emoji.

-`font/` Contains the exported OpenMoji fonts.

-`guidelines/` Contains various template files related to the styleguide.

-`helpers/` Contains various helper scripts e.g. to export to .png and .svg, generate skintones variants, enforce the OpenMoji color palette ...

-`src/` Contains all source .svg files of OpenMoji.
-The files are broken up into folders and files corresponding with the Unicode groups and sub-groups.

-`test/` Automated unit tests to ensure consistency across all source .svg files.

 ## Attribution Requirements
 As an open source project, attribution is critical from a legal, practical and motivational perspective.
 Please give us credits!
 Common places for attribution are for example: to mention us in your project README, the 'About' section or the footer on a website/in mobile apps.